 Sabrina Lind studied Art History and Philosophy at the University of Hamburg and the Université de Bourgogne, Dijon, (B.A.
 2012) as well as Art History at the LMU Munich (M.A.
 2015).
 Since 1st October 2018, she is Fellow of the Research Foundation - Flanders working on a PhD project at Ghent University and the University of Verona in an International Joint PhD Programme in Art History, supervised by Prof. Dr. Koenraad Jonckheere (Ghent), Prof. Dr. Bernard Jan Hendrik Aikema (Verona) and Prof. Dr. Nils Büttner (Stuttgart).
-Her dissertation's working title is: Early Modern Project Management.
-The Decorations for the Cardinal-Infant Ferdinand of Spain's Joyous Entry into Antwerp (1635).
+Her dissertation's working title is: The Cardinal-Infant Ferdinand of Spain's Joyous Entry into Antwerp (1635).
+An Example for Early Modern Project Management.
 Since February 2019, she is also Visiting Scholar at the Rubenianum in Antwerp.

 She collected work experiences in research, curating, editing, and teaching in Kassel (curatorial intern at the Gemäldegalerie Alte Meister, Museum Schloss Wilhelmshöhe), Munich (curatorial intern at the departements for Flemish as well as French and Spanish paintings until the end of the 18th century at the Alte Pinakothek as well as student assistant at the international junior research project Premodern Objects.
 An Archeology of Experience (LMU Munich)), Maastricht (research intern at the Centre Céramique), Antwerp (volunteer and short-term editorial assistant at the Centrum Rubenianum vzw) and Stuttgart (academic employee at the Art Collection and Archive as well as assistant of Prof. Dr. Nils Büttner at the ABK Stuttgart).
 Research stays led her to Antwerp, Leuven, Rome and Verona.